Skip to main content

 report5 = build_report(4)

-The reports can be used to gain insights into the characteristics and patterns of the data points within each cluster, helping in understanding the segmentation of customers or data points based on the chosen columns.
+You can use the reports to gain insights into the characteristics and patterns of the data points within each cluster.
+These insights help you understand how customers or data points are segmented based on the chosen columns.

 Predicting Customer Segmentation

-With our current customers clustered, we can now use that information to try and predict segments for new customers.
-This will help us to quickly and accurately assign new customers to the most appropriate segment based on their characteristics, behaviors, or preferences.
-By leveraging the insights gained from clustering our existing customer base, we can streamline the process of understanding and targeting new customers.
+With our current customers clustered, we can now use that information to try to predict segments for new customers.
+This approach lets us quickly and accurately assign new customers to the most appropriate segment based on their characteristics, behaviors, or preferences.
+By leveraging insights from the existing customer base, we streamline how we understand and target new customers.

 features = [{